hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 - will **not** be ready for use in production until the service goes live

 ## User Journeys
-These journeys show some examples of use:
+These journeys show practical preparation and use of the API:

 - [Developer setup](#developer-setup)
 - [Making API Requests](#making-api-requests)